Serdar51/BlogRepo/MyBlog/MyBlog/App_Data/README.txt

-Database file is automatically created in here after the program runs.
+Database file is automatically created in this directory after the program runs.